 When the Open for Offers period ends, all submitted Offers will be electronically sorted into a list.
-This will rank the Offers in order of the score which they have received.
+This will rank the Offers in order of the score which they have received - This will not be visible to suppliers.
+All Offers submitted by Service Providers which remain when the Open for Offers period ends are considered binding and final.